 See the Census Bureau's "2020 Census Non-English Language Support" memo here.

 A: The census invitation card will contain a census ID number linked to the address of your housing unit.
 The Census form will ask you to enter the census ID number or your address.
 You can enter either to verify your location and ensure that no one else has completed your Census form.

 A: Yes.
 Federal law prohibits the Census Bureau from using the information it collects for anything but statistical purposes.
 The Census Bureau releases aggregated data, i.e., information about the people living in a defined area, not individual person level data.
 The privacy of your responses is guaranteed by law.
 The form does not ask for your Social Security number, bank account information or financial assets.
 Name and address are asked only to ensure that each person is counted once where they live.

 A: No. By law, the Census Bureau cannot share respondent answers with the FBI, the CIA, ICE or even the Present of the United States.

-A: The accuracy of the census depends on everyone providing accurate answers to all of the questions on the census form.
-However, if you decide not to answer a question the Census Bureau will not follow up with you.
-The Census Bureau is planning to follow up with addresses that have not returned a form, but there are no plans to re-contact people who leave a question blank.
+A: The accuracy of the census depends on everyone providing accurate answers to all of the questions on the Census form.
+If you decide not to answer a question the Census Bureau may follow up with you as part of its quality control process.
+The Census Bureau's Nonresponse Follow Up program (NRFU) will send a census enumerator out to addresses that have not submitted a Census form, but there are no plans to contact all addresses that skip questions.

 A: If you have additional questions, please call the Regional Census Center at 1-800-852-6159 (toll-free) or visit https://www.census.gov/about/regions/denver.html